Young kids going to the ER in droves over swallowed toys, coins and batteries

 Her research team analyzed a nationwide database of non-fatal emergency room visits for children younger than age 6.
 Almost 800,000 children were treated during the study years after swallowing foreign objects.
 Coins, batteries and toys accounted for most of the visits.

-While 90% of treated children were sent home without hospitalization, severe internal injuries and deaths have been reported.
+While 90 percent of treated children were sent home without hospitalization, severe internal injuries and deaths have been reported.
 Batteries and small high-powered magnets often marketed as desk toys for adults are among the most dangerous objects.

 When kids swallow more than one powerful magnet, the objects can attract each inside the intestines, boring holes into the abdomen that can lead to life-threatening blood poisoning.